Updated March 18, 2026

 No New Hotels in Historic Center

 Bruges has banned the construction of new hotels within the historic district.
 New vacation home permits are frozen city-wide.
 The city is actively trying to reduce tourist density and preserve its medieval character.
+Existing hotels can renovate but no new capacity will be added.
+This means hotel availability is permanently constrained, especially during peak summer months and around Christmas markets.

-Bruges historic center (UNESCO World Heritage Site).
+Bruges historic center (UNESCO World Heritage Site) — the entire area within the medieval ring canal.

 How to avoid